top of page

 PC: South Jewellery and Shadows Photography

-10. Bangles: Usually gold, sometimes mixed with glass bangles depending on the family tradition.
+10. Bangles: Usually gold, sometimes mixed with glass bangles depending on family tradition.
 They create the auspicious sound that represents joy and new beginnings.

 PC: Vijay Eesam & Co. and Minmit